Blackcomb/wallet_checker/readme.md

 * Deploy.

 An ideal future feature is to allow the user to see graphs illustrating transactions (i.e. as clickable nodes on a chart, for more visual exploration).
 Presumably d3.js will be used.

+##Todo List
+This differs from the roadmap in that it's generally more short term and technical.

+* Fix 'Lookup' icon text going black after click.
+* Add a minor hover effect on info icons to show interactivity (quarter turn hover then stop?)